This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 642224

 - Density-dependent groundwater flow (based on SEAWAT);

-- Management of water in agriculture (based on FARM process);
+- Management of water in agriculture (based on the FARM Process);

 To download the software and all the related documentation please go to http://www.freewat.eu/download-information